salehasgit/CLUT/README.md

 Ideally, if we would have a large number of src color keypoints covering all areas of the RGB cube, the resulting lut would not only transfer all src colors to their dst colors very accurately, but also it would do a very decent job in guessing the dst color for any other color.
 In the above example, however, the keypoints distribution is far from the ideal.

-We have two options to avoid such random mapping: either add more src/dst color keypoints that will cover all areas of the RGB cube OR decide to limit the lut to only src keypoints and their neighboring areas (defied by the influence argument) and keep it neutral elsewhere.
+We have two options to avoid such random mapping: either add more src/dst color keypoints that will cover all areas of the RGB cube OR decide to limit the lut to only src keypoints and their neighboring areas (defined by the influence argument) and keep it neutral elsewhere.

 Uniform sampling argument is what we need if we decided to opt for the second option.
 It works by adding uniformly distributed src samples to the RGB cube and keeping their src colors.
 The new samples work as anchors that will stop custom src colors from spreading too far.
-Setting uniform sampling to 1 will lock 8=(1+1)^3 corners of the cube, setting it to 2 will lock 27=(1+2)^3 points etc.
+Setting uniform sampling to 1 will lock 8=(1+1)^3 corners of the cube, setting it to 2 will lock 27=(1+2)^3 points and so on.

-To demonsterate, let's repeat the above example with the uniform sampling set to 3 (64 anchors):
+To demonstrate, let's repeat the above example with the uniform sampling set to 3 (64 anchors):
 ```
 gmic -m custom.gmic clut_from_ab doc_materials/keypoints_src_SG8x6_left-half.png,doc_materials/keypoints_dst_SG8x6_left-half.png,doc_materials/OUT,48samples_apple2canon.cube,1,3,50,64
 ```